Learn About Section 8 Housing in Delaware

 Section 8 is a housing assistance program established by the 1937 Housing Act.
 Also known as the Housing Choice Voucher (HCV) program, its main goal is to provide families, seniors and people with disabilities with subsidized low-income housing that is deemed decent, safe and sanitary.
 The U.S. Department of Housing and Urban Development (HUD) operates the program on the federal level, and Public Housing Agencies (PHAs) in each state distribute vouchers on the local level.

 The Delaware State Housing Authority (DSHA) oversees this HUD housing program as a whole, as well as all the local PHAs in the state.
-Between March 2021 and April 2022, the Delaware Housing Assistance Program (DEHAP) has provided over $55 million in rent and utility assistance to more than 10,000 locals.
+Since its launch, the Delaware Housing Assistance Program (DEHAP) has provided over $122 million in rent and utility assistance to more than 10,000 locals.

 If you are thinking about applying for Section 8 housing in Delaware, you must first understand the eligibility requirements and responsibilities during the application process.
 Moreover, it is important to identify whether your local PHA is even accepting new applications at this time, as many PHAs close their waitlists when they reach a certain limit.
 To learn more about HUD housing and how to qualify for vouchers, continue reading below.